aigoncharov/talks/README.md

 We will overview each one of the 7, examine what they do in theory and how it applies to real-world applications.
 We will go over what covariance/contravariance is, how it applies to TypeScript and why `null` is its worst enemy.

 - [Slides](https://docs.google.com/presentation/d/1xOup_X0gWIgfQZm54nABcSP8BqdLF44b3yv3uwh8Hg0/edit?usp=sharing)

-## Bio

-Andrey is a full-stack TypeScript and JavaScript developer.
-He came from working in two software consultancies on a variety of projects: from small startups to well-established enterprises.
-Now he is happy to be a part of a family at Hazelcast.
-Big lover of open-source.
-Author of a small technical blog.
-Runs BeerJS Voronezh.